AdaCore/gnatstudio/docs/users_guide/projects.rst

 enforce style checks before a file is actually made available to other developers in your team.
 If left blank, nothing is run.

-.. _Source_Directories_Selection:
+.. _Source_Directory_Selection:

-Source Directories Selection
+Source Directory Selection
 ----------------------------

 This page displays and allows you to edit the list of source directories